APNewsBreak: Lawsuit claims Utah hotel exploited immigrants

 The Grand America Hotel opened a year before the 2002 Winter Olympics and is considered one of the most lavish in Utah.
 Past presidents have stayed in the hotel that often hosts major political gatherings and important conferences.

-The hotel is the flagship of the Grand Hotel and Resorts company, which also owns four Little America hotels in Western states.
+The hotel is the flagship of the Grand Hotel and Resorts company, which also owns four Little America hotels in Western states, according to the hotel’s website.

 The J-1 visa program is intended to give foreign workers who can be scholars, teachers, camp counselors and au pairs training and experience in those fields in the United States.

-The workers say their supervisors made racist comments and they were threatened with deportation when they complained about the hotel not following the internship plans.
+The hotel forced the Filipino staffers to work up to 60 hours a week and do less desirable jobs than other employees, it alleges.
+Supervisors called them “slow” and “lazy,” and threatened with deportation when they complained about the hotel not following the internship plans, the lawsuit alleges.

+They were promised the chance to go to a Dickens Christmas festival, a winter solstice festival, the zoo, and a dance festival as cultural experiences, but that didn’t happen.

+Attorneys believe there are at least 100 workers who endured similar treatment in the program, which is why they are seeking to make it a class-action lawsuit.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.